 The Spiritual Life Program is offered in Residential Services, although all youth in all of our programs have access to spiritual and/or religious activities in the community.
-There are three positions within the Department: A Spiritual Life director (full-time), a Spiritual Life minister (part-time), and a music and special ministries coordinator (part-time).
+There are 3 positions within the Department.
+A full-time Spiritual Life Director and 2 part-time Spiritual Life staff positions, that of Spiritual Life Minister, and Music and Special Ministries Coordinator.

-The Spiritual Life Program is designed to help youth on their journey of healing their trauma history and selfdiscovery with the goals of connecting them to self, others, and the world; assisting youth in finding meaning and purpose in life; and supporting development of personal well-being.
-The Spiritual Life Program is voluntary, nondenominational, culturally sensitive, and open to all residential youth.
-A foundation of unconditional welcoming and acceptance sets the tone for all Spiritual Life work.
+The Spiritual Life Program is designed to help youth on their journey of healing their trauma history and self-discovery with the goals of connecting them to self, others and the world; assisting youth in finding meaning and purpose in life; and supporting development of personal well-being.
+The Spiritual Life Program is voluntary, non-denominational, culturally sensitive, and open to all residential youth.
+A foundation of unconditional welcoming and acceptance sets the tone for all Spiritual Life work